comparisonwise-livetutoringtoolspricing

 Try Classentra free

-If Classentra sounds like the right fit, start a free 14-day trial — no credit card, full feature access.
-Import your first course in under an hour, invite students, and decide before the trial ends.
+If Classentra sounds like the right fit, start free with your first course — no credit card, no time-limited trial.
+Import your first course in under an hour, invite students, and upgrade only when you outgrow the Free plan.

 If Wise.live sounds like the right fit, their team is at wise.live.